scottgonzalez/widget-factory-docs/why-use-the-widget-factory.md

 ## Consistent API

-The widget factory defines how to create and destroy widgets, how to get and set options, how to invoke methods, and how to listen to events triggered by the widget.
+The widget factory defines how to create and destroy widgets, get and set options, invoke methods, and listen to events triggered by the widget.
-By using the widget factory to build your stateful plugins, you're automatically conforming to a defined standard, making it easier for new users to start using your plugins.
+By using the widget factory to build your stateful plugins, you are automatically conforming to a defined standard, making it easier for new users to start using your plugins.
 In addition to defining the interface, the widget factory also implements much of this functionality for you.